Categories

 Eye inflammations can be caused by a variety of factors, and sometimes it takes a professional diagnosis for insight into the source.

-- A deficiency of vitamin A may make you more susceptible to eye infections and other eye problems.
+- A deficiency of vitamin A: This may make you more susceptible to eye infections and other eye problems.

-- Contact lens use may cause inflammation or infection, especially if hygienic measures are not taken.
+- Improper contact lens use: A common cause of inflammation or infection if hygienic measures are not taken or are worn past their intended period of use (allowing bacteria overgrowth).
 Hands should be washed before putting in and taking our contact lenses, the correct solution should be used and proper storage methods kept.
 Problems also occur when particles get trapped between the lens and the eye, causing irritation, or the lenses are worn too long.

-- Sometimes foreign matter or foreign substances such as dust, grit or plant-sap gets trapped under the eyelid causing inflammation and discomfort.
+- Foreign matter or foreign substances: Dust, grit or plant-sap can get trapped under the eyelid, causing inflammation and discomfort.

 Help for Eye Inflammation